brucou/cycle-state-machine-demo/README.md

 the model).

-[^1]: Those paths can be split into control paths and data paths (the latter relating to the set of values the extended state can take, and addressed by [**data coverage** criteria](http://www.cse.chalmers.se/edu/year/2012/course/DIT848/files/06-Selecting-Tests.pdf)).
-We will address only the control paths.
+[^1]: Those paths can be split into control paths and data paths (the latter relating to the set of values the extended state can take, and addressed by [**data coverage** criteria](http://www.cse .chalmers.se/edu/year/2012/course/DIT848/files/06-Selecting-Tests.pdf)).
+For the sake of brevity, we will address only the control paths.

 Miscellaneous model coverage criteria[^2] are commonly used when designing a test suite with the help of a model: